-What Is the Difference Between God’s Word and Man’s Word?
+What Is the Difference Between God’s Words and Man’s Words?

-God is the Creator and only God’s word is the truth, the way, and the life; we humans are created beings.
+God is the Creator and only God’s words are the truth, the way, and the life; we humans are created beings.
 There is substantial difference between the Creator and the creation.
-They cannot be placed on the same level and cannot be confused.
+They cannot be placed on the same level and cannot be confused with each other.
 The work and word of God cannot be done by any corrupted man in God’s stead.
-In the course of us humans experiencing God’s work, no matter how greatly the experiences, understandings and enlightenment of the Holy Spirit we obtain benefit other people, they cannot be treated as God’s word but can only be used as reference.
-Just like Paul, Peter, Matthew at that time, they were all used by God but they were not the incarnate God.
-Although their letters are beneficial and constructive for brothers and sisters in the church, they cannot be said to be the words of the Holy Spirit.
+In the course of us humans experiencing God’s work, no matter how great our experiences, understandings and enlightenment from the Holy Spirit benefit other people, they cannot be treated as God’s word but can only be used as a reference.
+Just like Paul, Peter and Matthew at that time, they were all used by God but they were not the incarnate God.
+Although their letters are beneficial and constructive for brothers and sisters in the churches, they cannot be said to be the words of the Holy Spirit.
 This is undoubtable!
 The words of God are the expression of God’s disposition and all that He has and is.
 They are the reality of positive things and can be man’s life.
 Words spoken by man that conform with the truth all come from man’s experience and understanding of God’s word and the truth, and all represent the stature of man at the time.
 The words that conform with the truth can only provide people with a bit of help and benefit.
 They cannot be man’s life.
 Even with the enlightenment and illumination of the Holy Spirit, they are still man’s words, and cannot be compared with God’s word at all.

 I hope the answer above could be helpful to you.